vaporform/CryptoTracker/README.md

 - **Order Book:** See the current buy and sell orders.
 - **Trade History:** Track recent trades as they happen.
 - **Kline Chart:** Candlestick chart to visualize price changes.
+- **Preferences:** App saves which windows you have hidden and which cryptocurrency you last checked.

 ## Project Structure